MagicPush/cli-toolkit/docs/features-manual.md

             /*
              * If you dare, you may create an even more complex tree of subcommands,
-             * as it is possible to add a subcommand switch to each and every config:
+             * as it is possible to add a subcommand switch to every config:
              */
             //->newSubcommandSwitch('sub-operation')
             //->newSubcommand(